prismlab/retro-concurrency/PLDI_response/response.md

 We shall take into account the useful suggestions for improvements to the introduction.
 We shall augment the example to better bring out the benefits of dynamic scoping of handlers.

 As the reviewer has pointed out, the modularity that we refer to is that the change for asynchronous I/O is localised to the point at which the effect is performed (`eval`) and where it is handled (`run`), and not the intervening code (`gsearch`).
 Modularity ensures that neither the handler in `run` nor the one in `gsearch` need to be aware of the other (lines 129-131).
 We shall improve the presentation here.

 The semantics aims to faithfully model the implementation modulo the one-shot continuations and the specialised exception handler in the implementation.
 The executable semantics has been useful for quickly prototyping different variants of the effect handler (deep vs shallow, or making both available).

+> Relation to aspect-oriented programming

+Kammar et al. "Handlers in Action", ICFP 13, makes connections between effect handlers and aspect-oriented programming.

 > Using MAP_GROWSDOWN